cpriyam90/Horiseon-Code-Refactor/README.md

 ## Criteria

-The elements of the HTML and CSS style sheet were reorganized to meet the scenario-oriented criteria as set forth by the cient.
+The elements of the HTML and CSS style sheet were reorganized to meet the scenario-oriented criteria as set forth by the client.
 The criteria is as follows:

 * GIVEN a webpage meets accessibility standards